Revisions approved to Policy 2 by CGPS Council March 27, 2025 |

 2.4.
 OFFERS OF ADMISSION

 2.4.1.
-CONDITIONAL ADMISSION
+ADMISSION WITH CONDITIONS

-- The undergraduate or graduate degree is not yet complete
+- The undergraduate or graduate degree is not yet complete.

-- Official required documents, such as transcripts are not yet available
+- Official required documents, such as transcripts, are not yet available.

-Initial registration in the first term of a program may be allowed prior to receipt of final, official copies of transcripts provided the CGPS has received unofficial copies.
+Initial registration in the first term of a program may be allowed prior to receipt of final, official copies of transcripts, provided CGPS has received unofficial copies.
 Official copies of transcripts must be received for continuation in the program.
 Registration in the program will not be allowed prior to receipt of proof of English language proficiency.
 [Approved CGPS Council 211116]

 In all cases:

-2.4.3.
+2.4.2.
 ADMISSION DEFERRALS

 The University Council Policy on Admission to Degree Programs provides for an opportunity for applicants to appeal negative decisions as follows: “Grounds for an admission appeal shall be limited to (1) unit procedural errors, (2) evidence that the information used in the assessment of the decision was wrong or incomplete, or (3) evidence that the assessment was not made according to the published admission qualifications and selection criteria.
 A failure by the applicant to provide accurate and complete information in accordance with the established admission qualifications and selection criteria shall not be grounds for an appeal.”
-This appeal shall follow the procedures for appeals of standing in program.